Pico-Developer/PlatformSample-Unity/README.md

 IAP demo has two part.
 The left is the product list.
 The right part is the purchased product list.
 ![](./doc/iap.png)

 The sport center module has three methods：`GetUserInfo`、`GetSummary`、`GetDailySummary`.
-The `SportCenter` demo shows can be used to call these API and get results.
+The `SportCenter` demo can be used to call these API and get results.
 ![](./doc/sportCenter.png)